Utcoop/SeniorProject/README.md

 Open it to see the behind the scenes and locate the build button at the top of the browser.
 Select "Android App (.apk)"

-Scan the QR code that will eventually appear to download it straight to your phone, or download it to your computer and transfer it over.
+Scan the QR code that will eventually appear with your android smartphone to download it straight to your phone, or download it to your computer and transfer it over.

 or